strelec/IPRM-2014/README.md

 Batteries included
 ---

+### JSON

+As a proof of concept, the JSON parser and pretty printer is included.

+Since, by definiton of the JSON standard, a number litaral can have arbitrary precision and size, the corresponding element of the abstract syntax is `Scientific` (requires Scientific package).

+The invertible parser library enables us to parse escape sequences to unicode codepoints and pretty print them back.

+### C

 This project already includes the rules for the C programming language.

 * `function_interspace` - number of blank between function definitions